keelback-code/out-proud/README.md

 ### Debugging and known bugs

-removed listview/pagination from profiles in order to have proper association as that is more important and users unlikely to have large number of pages.
-Rows still exist and styled, which IS important.
+The site originally had pagination for the profile pages, which used Django's class based ListView.
+In the process of building separate and dynamic Creator and Viewer profiles I needed options which conflicted with the ListView system.
+Ultimately, for this website pagination is not as important as the profile pages having added functionality.
+Creators are unlikely to have more than a few Pages, if that many, and if they do it will still be styled nicely and orderly.

-randomised slug caused difficulties, nearly went with title for simplicity but it's important to security
+The randomised slug caused difficulties in editing; originally it would create a new slug for each edit and create a new entry.
+It would have been simpler to go with a title for a slug but for this site it's important to have a random slug.
+Thankfully my mentor, Brian Macharia, helped me find the solution.

-emailjs form - email and commit to db at same time, js kept overridding the python, went to mentor and friends, eventually sorted it by moving the js around!
+The AllowViewer form was more difficult than I had anticipated - in the end it had to check for the Pages the Creator owns, check for existing Viewers, submit the info to the database and send a personalised email to the Viewer.
+The EmailJS form kept overriding the Python but, after some help from my mentor, I moved the JS around a bit and got it to work.

-currently no known bugs, just features that could be implemented in the future.
+There are currently no known bugs, just features that could be implemented in the future.
+If you come across any please let me know at outproudproject@gmail.com

 ### Deployment